-It is permissible to make an incomplete report to the ICO within the 72 hour timescale providing there is sufficiently detailed mitigation and a realistic timescale included within the initial report setting out when the full details will be submitted.
+It is permissible to make an incomplete report to the ICO within the 72-hour timescale providing there are sufficiently detailed mitigation and a realistic timescale included within the initial report setting out when the full details will be submitted.

 The ICO website (www.ico.gov.uk) has full details on how to submit a data breach report.

-The ICO recommends that that all security incidents, whether or not a data breach has occured, should be recorded and investigated to establish best practice for dealing with security incidents and for spotting trends within industry sectors.
+The ICO recommends that all security incidents, whether or not a data breach has occurred, should be recorded and investigated to establish best practice for dealing with security incidents and for spotting trends within industry sectors.

 Finally, the consequence of failing to report a statutorily reportable breach are very serious and should be noted.
 Article 58 of the GDPR allows for a fine of up to £10m or 2% of global turnover in addition to any fines subsequently imposed for the data breach.